 Step 2- Click Quick Download icon

-Step 3- Download the QT file format
+Step 3- Download the QT Format

 Click the QT caption format and it will download to your computer immediately.

-Step 4- Open the video file in QuickTime Pro
+Step 4- Open Video in QuickTime Pro

 Open the video file in QuickTime Pro.
 (If you don’t have QuickTime Pro you can purchase it from Apple for $29.95.)

-Step 5- Open the captions file in QuickTime Pro
+Step 5- Open Captions in QuickTime Pro

 Using QuickTime Pro, open the captions file that you downloaded from your 3Play Media account.
 This will open a separate QuickTime window that shows just your captions without the video.
 Copy the captions to the clipboard by clicking Edit > Select All and then Edit > Copy.

-Step 6- Add the captions to the video
+Step 6- Add Captions to the Video

 Go back to the QuickTime window with the video and make sure that the playhead is at the beginning.
 Add the captions by clicking Edit > Add to Movie.
 After doing this close the QuickTime window with the captions.